wgoode3/Paginate-Table/README.md

 // users: is any list of objects often the results from a query
 // 10: pageSize sets the default number of results per page
 // "users": corresponds to the id of the div that will be turned into a table
-// an array of collumn names: these need to correspond with keys in the list
+// an array of column names: these need to correspond with keys in the list
 // an array of actions: creates a button for each entry in the array
 ```
 In HTML